cbkmenon/car-finding-lane-lines/README.md

 ### 1. Pipeline

-My pipeline consisted of following steps.
+The process pipeline consisted of following steps.

 1. Convert to grayscale